 Sun Country Airlines

 Passengers departing Tucson may use the curbside in front of each airline at the terminal buildings to unload.
 The curbside includes wheelchair accessible cuts.
 All airlines provide curbside wheelchair assistance (use the airline links above for information on special assistance).
 For prompt service it’s best to make arrangements in advance of arriving at the airport.
 This can often be done at the time you’re booking your reservation.
 If wheelchair assistance isn’t readily available when arriving at the airport, please notify an airline employee or TAA traffic officer.
-Also, please be aware that airlines have suspended curbside bag check for all passengers.

 Only active loading and unloading of passengers is permitted curbside.
 Federal security regulations prevent TAA traffic officers from allowing vehicles to park at the curbside in front of the terminal buildings.
 If you wish to park, please use the Hourly parking lot.
 Another option if you’re picking up an arriving passenger is to wait with your vehicle in the free Cell Phone Waiting Lot off Airport Drive immediately west of the terminal area.